monado3/MagicAmazonWishList/README.md

 1. You need install pip package.
 At the project root, `$ pipenv install`

-1. add your wishlist info to `settings.py`
+1. add your wishlist info to `setting.py`
-    1. To generate `settings.py`, `$ pipenv run setup`
+    1. To generate `setting.py`, `$ pipenv run setup`
-    1. You need to change your wishlist's privacy settings.
+    1. You need to change your wishlist's privacy setting.
         1. Visit [Amazon](https://www.amazon.co.jp) on the browser
         1. Move to the page of wishlist of books you'd like to cast a spell on
         1. Click `･･･` of the upper right